 Below are ongoing experiments with collaborators, international exhibitions, and works which falls outside of the scope of what might be considered traditional consulting work.
-It is a creative space for exploring new technologies and my other interests outside of business.
-This section is intended to be an archive of creative experiments, artistic collaborations, exhibits, and ideation.
+It is a creative space for exploring new technologies and my other interests outside of entrepreneurship and business.
+This section is intended to be an archive of creative experiments, artistic collaborations, exhibits, and ongoing ideation and design related to the artifacts of seeing and time.

 Jan 2022 - Ongoing